-Medicaid:
+Medicaid (REVISED):

-The Medicaid program costs would increase to the extent that the bill would shift health care costs from private automobile insurers to Medicaid.
-Preliminary estimates indicate this bill would increase state costs by \$10.0 million in the first year and would steadily grow to approximately \$150.0 million in annual state costs within 10 years.
+The state Medicaid program costs would increase to the extent that the bill would shift health care costs from private automobile insurers to Medicaid.
+Using information recently received from the Michigan Catastrophic Claims Association including the number and cost of claims paid annually by accident date, HFA's revised estimates indicate this bill would increase state costs by \$500,000 in the first year and would steadily grow to approximately \$80.0 million in annual state costs within 10 years.
+The annual cost growth would slow thereafter.

 The primary Medicaid cost driver from the bill would be the added cost as more individuals receive Medicaid-funded long-term care services instead of private automobile insurance-funded long-term care services.
 Medicaid is a joint state/federal health care program where the federal government provides reimbursement funding for part of the total program cost.

 The current federal Medicaid match rate is 64.78%, meaning the state has to pay for 35.22% of the program's cost.

 There are 3 primary benefits PIP covers that commercial health insurance does not: long-term nursing home services, home help (or attendant) services, and loss of income from injury.
 Medicaid, however, does cover long-term nursing home services and attendant care services, so this estimate assumes 100% of Medicaid beneficiaries would select a capped PIP limit.
 Therefore, a catastrophic injury to a Medicaid beneficiary would be covered by Medicaid after the limit is exhausted.
-The new state Medicaid costs for these acute health care costs would range from \$10.0 million to \$13.0 million GF/GP.
+The new state Medicaid costs for these acute health care costs would range from \$500,000 GF/GP in the first year and would increase to \$12.0 million GF/GP within 10 years.

 The other, more significant, Medicaid cost from the bill would be the added costs to Medicaid long-term care services.
 Medicaid would be responsible for chronic nursing home and attendant care costs for both of the following: 1) Medicaid beneficiaries who selected a capped PIP limit and 2) individuals who selected a capped PIP limit and have both exhausted any long-term care benefits provided through commercial insurance or Medicare, and have spent down their financial resources to become Medicaid eligible.
-These added costs for long-term care services would not have an immediate impact to the state, but would increase to approximately \$12.0 million GF/GP within 3 years and would increase to \$140.0 million GF/GP within 10 years as the number of affected individuals grows.
+These added, annual costs for long-term care services would not have an immediate impact to the state, but would increase to approximately \$9.0 million GF/GP annually within 2 years and would increase to \$68.0 million GF/GP within 10 years as the number of affected individuals grows.
 The percentage of non-Medicaid eligible individuals who would select a capped PIP is unknown, so this estimate assumes a mid-point of 50%, meaning the actual impact may be greater or less than this estimate depending on the extent to which that population chooses a capped plan.